Managing Test Cases

 Creating a Test Case

-Click the New test case dropdown in the top-right of the tab and pick one of:
+Click the New test case dropdown in the top-right of the tab to choose how to create the case.

-- Configure manually — build the test case step by step in the editor.
+Use this option to build a test case step by step in the editor without placing a call.

 - Name — required.
 Shown in the test cases table and in run results.